-Have you ever stood while pedalling?
+Have you ever stood while pedaling?
 Well, if you have, you know that it gets a little harder to pedal that way, and you need to put in more effort and strength to move forward.
 Well, that’s what does the trick for building your leg muscles.

 As soon as you get off the seat, you’re adding your body weight to the pedals, and that serves as increased resistance.
-The result is that you work your leg muscles, especially your calf muscle, harder and reduce more body fat to progress well towards muscle growth and strengthening.
+The result is that you work your leg muscles, especially your calf muscle, harder and reduce more body fat to progress well toward muscle growth and strengthening.

 You always have to put in additional effort when cycling uphill as you’re riding against the natural gravitational pull.
 The gravity will pull you downwards as you try to climb.

-As a result, you’ll have to fight against this increased resistance by pushing harder through the pedals, and that would mean working more on your leg muscles, contracting the quads and hams a lot more in comparison to what you do when riding on plain courses.
+As a result, you’ll have to fight against this increased resistance by pushing harder through the pedals, and that would mean working more on your leg muscles, and contracting the quads and hams a lot more in comparison to what you do when riding on plain courses.

 The more you work on your leg muscles through an aerobic exercise like uphill cycling, the stronger they become.